Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 The definitions of the important terms used are described below:

-- __DataSet__ is a group of nodes within one OPC UA Server publishing of data value changes of those nodes is done with the same publishing interval.
+- __DataSet__ is a group of nodes within one OPC UA server, publishing of data value changes of those nodes is done with the same publishing interval.
-- __DataSetWriter__ has one DataSet and contains all information to establish a connection to an OPC UA Server.
+- __DataSetWriter__ has one DataSet and contains all information to establish a connection to an OPC UA server.
 - __DatSetWriterGroup__ is used to group several DataSetWriter's for a specific OPC UA server.

+Below we will dicuss which attributes of payload schema will define a DatSetWriterGroup and DataSetWriter.

 ## Payload Schema